The Tesla Powerwall 2: How it Works

 How the Powerwall Pays for Itself

-A solar system can generate electricity all day, but as soon as the sun goes down it no longer is able to produce power.
+A solar power system can generate electricity all day.
+However, as soon as the sun goes down, it can no longer produce power.
 Often people make up for this by staying connected to the grid.

-When you install a Powerwall, you are able to store your excess power for later use.
-This means you don’t have to worry about losing as much money to the utility.
+When you install a Powerwall, excess power is stored for later use, meaning you don’t have to worry about losing money to the utility.
 In fact, over time, you will recoup the money you spent on the home battery through savings on electric bills.